Sangeetha2022/github/devops/kubernetes/docs/local_pods.md

   [Kubernetes Setup](https://github.com/TharaniRajan/Geppetto-local-K8s/blob/master/docs/Kubernetes_setup.md) <br/>
   Knowledge on Dev-Ops, Docker, containers.

+# DevOps-DB<br/>
+   The DevOps DB Pod consists of Database needed for the DevOps, currently it has Postgres DB for the SonarQube.

+   To Deploy the DevOps DB:

+   createe PersistanceVolume for the DB

+     $ kubectl create -f sonar-pv-postgres.yaml

+   create deployment:

+     $ kubectl create -f dev-ops-db-deployment.yaml

+   create service:

+     $ kubectl create -f dev-ops-db-service.yaml

+   Now the DevOps DB Pod is up and running.

 # DevOps<br/>
   DevOps is a software development methodology that combines software development with information technology operations to shorten the systems development life cycle while delivering features, fixes, and updates frequently in close alignment with business objectives.

   The DevOps Pod consists of number of containers: Jenkins, Nexus, Sonarqube, Rancher and Jmeter.

   NOTE: Before DevOps we need to setup DevOps DB.

  ### Jenkins: